WebAhead5/quickly-search/README.md

 - set random sized images/gif container using the grid layout.
 -  lazy load images (effect: from the center outwards effect), example {%youtube aUjBvuUdkhg %}
 -  show logs in developement only
+- add more testers for backend and front end :/

 ## Issues We Faced